SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 # Overview of the SICK AppSpace Coding Starter Kit (CSK)

 This article will explain what the approach of the SICK AppSpace Coding Starter Kit is and how you can use its “modules / templates” and how to code your own modules.

+There are some [videos](https://sickappspacecodingstarterkit.github.io/) available to give a quick introduction to this approach.

 General information regarding SICK AppSpace can be found here: https://supportportal.sick.com/tutorial/sick-appspace-articles/